JFunck1990/Posts-n-Stuff/README.md

 ## Instructions
 * If you dont already have a profile hit register  and type in your First Name, Last Name, Email , and Password and then hit Submit.
 * Once you have established a profile hit Login
-* You will see Drink's, Food, and DIY on the home screen, Clisk on one of your intrest and you will be navigated to the desired page.
+* You will see Drink's, Food, and DIY on the home screen, Click on one of your intrest and you will be navigated to the desired page.
 * Click post at the top right corner plug in title, Image link, Choose category, then Type in content and hit Post.
 * go to the page of your post category and you post will appear.
 * You also will be able to like and dislike the posts.